NixOS in The Wild

 under the user root

 .
-Every user inherits the root
+Every user inherits

 user’s channel